GBL - Personnel Records

-All records containing employee medical condition information such as workers’ compensation reports and release/permission to return to work forms will be kept confidential, in a separate file from personnel records.
+All records containing employee medical condition information such as workers’ compensation reports and release or permission to return to work forms will be kept confidential, in a separate file from personnel records.
 Such records will be released only in accordance with the requirements of the Americans with Disabilities Act or other applicable law.

 Except as provided below, or required by law, district employees’ personnel records will be available for use and inspection only by the following:

 - The individual employee.
-An employee or designee may arrange with the personnel office to inspect the contents of his/her personnel file on any day the personnel office is open for business;
+An employee may arrange with the personnel office to inspect the contents of their personnel file on any day the personnel office is open for business;

 - A Board member when specifically authorized by the Board.
 Information will be kept confidential.
 No files will be removed from their central location for personal inspection;

-- The superintendent and members of the central administrative staff;
+- The superintendent and members of the central administrative staff designated by the superintendent;

 - District administrators and supervisors who currently or prospectively supervise the employee;